udbhav-m/notUdemy-Next/README.md

 3. **User side pages**: Should add the user functionality.

 ## Technologies Used
-Next.js: A React framework for building server-rendered applications.
-MongoDB: A NoSQL database for storing course data.
-Recoil: A state management library for React applications.
-JSON Web Tokens (JWT): Secure user authentication.
-nookies: A library for handling cookies with Next.js.
-Material-UI (MUI): A popular React UI framework for the user interface.

 - **Frontend**: Next.js, TypeScript, Recoil, Material-UI (MUI)
 - **Backend**: Next.js
 - **Database**: MongoDB
 - **Authentication**: JSON Web Tokens (JWT), nookies

-## CRUD Operations
-The application allows you to perform CRUD operations on courses:

-Create: Add a new course through the "Create Course" feature.
-Read: View course details by navigating to a course's page.
-Update: Edit course information by clicking the "Edit" button on a course's page.
-Delete: Remove a course by clicking the "Delete" button on a course's page.

-## To-Do
-There are a few pending tasks:

-Toasts for Alerts: Implement toast notifications for user alerts and notifications.
-User-Side Functionality: Develop user-side functionality for purchasing and accessing courses.